 Congress does not want our Air Force to be strong: PM Modi on Rafale

-New Delhi, Feb 07: Hitting out at the Congress for its allegations against the Rafale fighter jet deal, PM Modi said the party did not wish to see the country's armed forces strong.
+New Delhi, Feb 07: Hitting out at the Congress for its allegations against the Rafale fighter jet deal, Prime Minister Narendra Modi on Thursda said the party did not wish to see the country's armed forces strong.

 The PM also hit back at the Congress over the Rafale issue, which has been repeatedly raised by its chief Rahul Gandhi, as he alleged that the Congress did not want the Indian Air Force to be strong and asked: "which companies are they bidding for that they are acting so shamefully".